Calciumdibromid/CaBr2/README.md

 ## Description

-Calciumdibromid (short: CaBr2) is a tool to generate safety data sheets for experiments.
+Calciumdibromid (short: CaBr2) is a free program to generate safety data sheets for experiments in accordance to Regulation (EC) No 1272/2008 (CLP).

-It is written in [Angular](https://angular.io/) and can be either used as a standalone desktop application or as a static webpage with WASM bindings and an API server to generate PDFs.
+It is written in [Angular](https://angular.io/) and can be either used as a standalone desktop application or as a SPA with WASM bindings and an API server to generate PDFs.

 ## Structure